Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Discover how to turn your passion for life into a passion for business

 You’ve heard the old saying, “Do what you love and you’ll never work a day in your life.”
 In many ways, this saying is true.
-If you’re passionate about what you’re putting your energy into, it won’t feel like you’re working.
+If you’re passionate about what you do and you’re putting your focus and energy into it, you won’t feel like you’re working.
 On the other hand, many people use this ideology as an excuse.
 Why put time and effort into something if you don’t love it?

 The truth is, if you’re doing what you love for a living, you probably started out by taking small steps to reach that goal.
-Most people don’t enter their careers and immediately dive into doing what they love.
+Most people don’t enter their careers and immediately have a passion for business.
 What is the IT factor these people have in common?
 Purpose.
-If you use your own sense of purpose to inform your professional decisions and progress, you will end up doing what you love.
+If you use your own sense of purpose to inform your professional decisions and progress, you will end up being able to do what you love.
 To really be true to your purpose as it relates to your life’s work, which is key to building a career in which you truly love what you do, then you need to ask yourself, “What is my inner potential, and what are my deepest talents?”
-By exploring questions that push you to discover your identity, values and what you care about the most, you’ll find your quintessential truth: that you must first understand what your true gift is in order to find fulfillment in your career.
+By exploring questions that push you to discover your identity, values and what you care about the most, you’ll find your truth: that you must first understand what your true gift is in order to find fulfillment in your career.

-The first step in developing a career in which you love what you do is in thinking clearly about your purpose.
+The next step in developing a career in which you love what you do is in thinking clearly about your purpose.
 What empowers you?
 What do you wish you could wake up and do every day?
-For some people, it might be helping others.
-For a different person, it might be being able to express their thoughts and feelings creatively.
-Others are looking for things like being able to travel or spend time with their family.
-Once you’ve really thought about your ultimate goal in life, consider how you’ll achieve it.
+These answers should fall in line with what your strengths are.
+For some people, it’s helping others.
+For a different person, it’s expressing their thoughts and feelings creatively.
+Others value travel or spending time with their family.
+Once you’ve really thought about what living an extraordinary life looks like for you, consider how you’ll achieve it.

 Unless you’re born into money, you’re going to have to work to be able to do what you love.
-Start with a plan.
+Start with a plan – or better yet, a Massive Action Plan.
 How can you achieve your true purpose through work?
 How can you combine that interest with a real-world career?
 Plan how you can make your vision a reality.

-You’re never going to go from point A, as a total beginner, to point Z, in which you miraculously are doing what you love and have reached complete financial freedom.
-You have to go from point A to point B to point C, and so on.
-Strategize wisely!
-How can you most efficiently go on your career journey to build a career in which you love what you do?
+You’re never going to go from point A, as a total beginner, to point Z, in which you miraculously get to do what you love and have achieved complete financial freedom.
+You have to strategize wisely to go from point A to point B to point C, and so on.
+How can you most efficiently build a career in which you love what you do?
 There are a few things you can do to expedite this process:

 If you’re not sure what strategy to employ, consider employing all three: committing to innovation in your professional life with the help of a coach or mentor.
 Research shows that this combination of commitment and mentorship is one of the most effective ways to build a career in which you do what you love.
 Thirty years of research on the topic assessed 43 studies comparing career outcomes of people who either engaged mentors or didn’t in their pursuit of career innovation.
 Those who engaged mentors received higher compensation, more promotions, felt more satisfied with (and committed to) their careers and felt more likely to enjoy future career advancement.
 Another survey of 170 professionals found that those who engaged mentors were significantly more likely to appreciate their place of employment and its leadership.
 Engaging a mentor also impacted employee retention rates and employees’ sense of inclusion in the workplace, both of which come into play in terms of career satisfaction.

-In realizing that it might take a while for you to do what you truly love at work, you need to make sure you’re developing sustainable habits.
+It may take a while for you to do what you love at work and earn a living at it, so you need to make sure you’re developing sustainable habits during the process.
 This includes professional habits, like becoming a great networker and regularly attending seminars to better your skills, and personal ones, like ensuring you’re taking enough time off to do what you love outside of work, like listening to entertaining podcasts and spending time with your kids.
 When practiced regularly over time, these habits will sustain you even when things get tough.
 As your professional journey progresses, you can always fall back on these learned and cultivated skills.

 Developing positive habits will also help you create a harmonious work-life balance, which will in turn enhance your feelings of contentment once you are in a career in which you love what you do.
 How does harmonizing your personal and professional lives enhance your career?
 Research demonstrates that it is work-life balance, not money, autonomy or even recognition, which ultimately drives career success.
 Specifically, a survey of 4,100 business executives from medium-to-large firms in 33 countries revealed that, when employees are able to balance their professional and personal lives, they engage far more readily with the tasks at hand (and the team with which they collaborate) than employees who are overworked.
 This sense of work-life balance results not only in fewer departures from a given company but also in employees feeling like they “have it all” in terms of holistic life satisfaction.
 Take their cue and work to harmonize your work life with your personal life.